obbrbt/1600finalProject/stepTwo.md

 _Rich-text_ that formatting is not viewable on the page and is only machine-readable.
 Programs like *Microsoft Word*, *TextEdit*, and *Google Docs* are all examples of programs that use *rich-text*. *Rich-text* is not viewable by browsers.
 We need a software that is _plain-text_ and readable by a browser.

-I like to use *Brackets* because it’s free and available on both Mac and Windows computers.
+I like to use *Brackets* as my *plain-text* editor because it’s free and available on both Mac and Windows computers.

 ![Brackets](https://raw.githubusercontent.com/obbrbt/1600finalProject/main/images/1.PNG)